-The buy-to-let market is complex.
+The remortgage market is complex.
 There are many different mortgages to choose from.

 So it's good to know that, as your adviser, we are on hand to answer your questions.
 We will help you with the tricky process of not only getting a mortgage, but getting the right mortgage.